Brenda Swinbank: Education and career

 In 1956, Swinbank began a two-year assistant lectureship at the University College of South Wales and Monmouthshire, covering the history of Europe from the Classical Period to the Dark Ages.
 In 1958, she featured alongside Eric Birley, John Gillam and Kate Hodgson in a BBC Home Service broadcast marking 1,800 years' study of Hadrian's Wall.
 Swinbank was also elected a fellow of the Society of Antiquaries of London in 1958.
 However, despite her achievements she was not granted a permanent university position, and in the autumn of that year took up an appointment as Assistant History Mistress at Ackworth School, one of a few Quaker educational establishments in England.

 It was not until the late 1960s that Swinbank was able to again involve herself more fully in archaeology.
 She connected with Peter Wenham, an archaeologist and contact of Eric Birley.
 In 1968 she began to lecture the Roman Britain course at St John's College in York and assist with excavations, including preparing the final report of the excavations of the vicus at Malton in 1971.

 In 1974, she joined in the post-excavation processing of the great mass of archaeological materials unearthed during the stabilisation of York Minster, becoming a full-time research fellow in 1976.
 In the words of her biographer, these consisted of "rooms full of documents, soil samples, pieces of pottery and bone, 3,000 photographs, chunks of carved stonework and even one large block of dirt weighing several tonnes."
 She brought these to publication as the first volume of the York Minster materials and also, in 1992, became a director of the Yorkshire Architectural & York Archaeological Society.
 After this Swinbank returned to her former interests on the vallum of Hadrian's Wall, which, with the assistance of David Breeze, she published in the late 2000s.

 Personal life and death

 Brenda Swinbank was born on 2 February 1929, in Ackworth, West Yorkshire, the youngest of five siblings.
 She married Peter Heywood, a teacher and colleague at the Friends' School in Ackworth, with whom she had two sons and a daughter who died.
 Following Peter's death from prostate cancer in 2010, Swinbank moved to London to be closer to her sons, one of whom, Jeremy Heywood, was the Cabinet Secretary and Head of the Civil Service.
 By 2017, Swinbank was living with dementia; Swinbank's daughter-in-law, Suzanne Heywood, wrote a biography of her life based on Swinbank's own writings along with recollections from Swinbank's friends and colleagues.

-Swinbank died from complications of Alzheimer's disease on 20 December 2022, at the age of 93.
+Swinbank died from complications of Alzheimer's disease at a care home in Wallington, London, on 20 December 2022, at the age of 93.
 She was survived by her son, Simon, and her six grandchildren.